statamic/docs/content/collections/extending-docs/field-actions.md

 ### Confirmation Modal Fields

 You may provide blueprint field definitions that will be displayed in the modal.
-Their submitted values will be returned from the promise.
+A `confirmation` property will be available within the `run` method payload.

 ```js
 {